Emirates (airline): First class

+Business class

 Business class on Boeing 777-200LRs and Boeing 777-300ERs feature seats with a 60 in pitch that reclines to 79 in, angled lie-flat beds.
 Amenities include a massage function, privacy partition, winged headrest with six-way movement, two individual reading lights, and an overhead light per seat; in-seat power supply, USB ports, and an RCA socket for laptop connection; and over 600 channels of entertainment on the ICE system, shown on a 23 in HD TV screen.

 On Airbus A380-800 aircraft, the seats recline to form a fully flat bed and are equipped with personal minibars.
 The unique staggered layout makes half of the business-class seats on Emirates A380 9 in shorter than the others, at only 70 in long.
 Business class passengers also have access to an on-board bar at the rear of the aircraft.